-The Internet is a major part of selling cars for a living today and working leads is often where the process begins.
-We all love Fresh Ups that bypass the Internet and head straight for the showroom, but car buyers that walk on your car lot without spending time on the Internet beforehand is becoming a thing of the past.
-This phenomenon is not new, it’s been happening for years and many of you have been working Internet car leads for years and taking Fresh Ups at the same time.
+The Internet is a significant part of selling cars for a living today.
+Working leads is often where the process begins, but getting internet leads to respond is crucial.
+We all love Fresh Ups that bypass the Internet and head straight for the showroom, but car buyers that walk on your car lot without spending time on the Internet beforehand are becoming a thing of the past.
+This phenomenon is not new, it’s been happening for years, and many of you have been working Internet car leads for years and taking Fresh Ups simultaneously.

-No matter what scenario your dealership uses to process Internet sales leads the task of getting customers to respond to your various attempts to contact them is very frustrating at times.
+No matter what scenario your dealership uses to process Internet sales leads, getting customers to respond to your various attempts to contact them is very frustrating.
 Getting Internet leads to respond is one of the most common questions I get from readers here at CarSalesProfessional.com.

-If you have been working Internet car sales leads for any length of time you know that the best and most receptive leads come from your own website.
-The source of these leads are people that have been on your website and know about your dealership or at least spotted a vehicle that interests them.
-You may be able to reach them by telephone and if not a pleasant email will often get communications going in right direction.
+If you have been working on Internet car sales leads for any length of time, you know that the best and most receptive leads come from your website.
+The source of these leads is people that have been on your website and know about your dealership or at least spotted a vehicle that interests them.
+You may be able to reach them by telephone.
+If not, a pleasant email will often get communications going in the right direction.

 Internet Leads Will Respond

-However when we start talking about sales leads from the automakers websites and third party Internet leads its a different story.
-These leads often go to several dealerships in the area and every one of those dealerships is calling them and trying to turn them into appointments.
-If they don’t reach them by phone they send out an email of a template they use and some even send a low-ball price to get the customers attention.
-There are even services that car dealerships can subscribe to that automatically shoots out a pre-determined price along with a used and/or Certified model.
-No matter how it is done a small percentage of them will respond.
-Sometimes they have questions and on VERY RARE occasions they would like to make an appointment for a test drive.
-We all know that these types of Internet sales leads submitters are the lowest hanging fruit, but you will never make a living selling cars waiting for those.
-This is not the way to sell more cars, consider those gifts for the car gods and move on.
+Car dealerships can subscribe to services that automatically shoot out a pre-determined price along with a used and/or Certified model.
+No matter how it is done, a small percentage will respond.
+Sometimes they have questions, and on VERY RARE occasions, they would like to make an appointment for a test drive.
+We all know these Internet sales lead submitters are the lowest-hanging fruit, but you will never make a living selling cars waiting for those.
+This is not the way to sell more cars.
+Consider those gifts for the car gods and move on.

 Back to the real world now, most Internet car sales leads will not respond, period.
-Your job is to get them to respond and turn them into customers because that is the only way you are going to sell more cars via the Internet.
-Our ultimate goal is to sell them a car, but the second most important goal is getting them to come into the dealership (preferably without giving them a price).
-We all know that that we can do magic when we have them in front of us and we can use our charm, wit and product knowledge.
-But that is where the real challenge lays and we can’t do that unless we get them to respond and start communicating.
+Your job is to get them to respond and turn them into customers because that is the only way you will sell more cars via the Internet.
+Our ultimate goal is to sell them a car, but the second most important goal is getting them to enter the dealership (preferably without giving them a price).
+We all know that we can do magic when we have them in front of us, and we can use our charm, wit, and product knowledge.
+But that is where the real challenge lies, and we can’t do that unless we get them to respond and start communicating.

-Lets get to the meat of this post and the main reason your have read it this far.
-A small percentage of Internet leads won’t respond simply because they weren’t really interested, they were screwing around online or they thought that they would see a price that was 50% off list price come out of the magic box on their desk.
-These are just wasted leads that usually total to somewhere near 10% of your manufacturer and third party leads.
-Forget about those and lets worry about the other 90%.
-Internet sales leads often don’t respond because you haven’t give them a reason to respond or at least one that they can comprehend.
+Let’s get to the meat of this post and the main reason you have read it this far.
+A small percentage of Internet leads won’t respond simply because they weren’t interested, they were screwing around online, or they thought that they would see a price that was 50% off the list price come out of the magic box on their desk.
+These are just wasted leads that usually total around 10% of your manufacturer and third-party leads.
+Forget about those, and let’s worry about the other 90%.
+Internet sales leads often don’t respond because you haven’t given them a reason to respond or at least one they can comprehend.

 Internet Car Leads Need a Reason to Respond

-When you make a phone call to potential customer from an Internet sales lead (if the number is good, which is not often) that has submitted a lead you better give them a reason to either come in to see you or a reason to call back if you leave a voice mail.
-The same old, same old isn’t working anymore so its time to step it up.
+When you call a potential customer from an Internet sales lead (if the number is good, which is not often) that has submitted a lead, you better give them a reason.
+A reason to either come in to see you or call back if you leave a voice mail.
+The same old, same old isn’t working anymore, so it’s time to step it up.

-These are the types of statements make customers listen to what you are saying.
-Telling them that your brand has incentives, low rate financing and rebates is not special because they know that all dealers will have the same incentives.
+These types of statements make customers listen to what you are saying.
+Telling them that your brand has incentives, low-rate financing, and rebates are not unique because they know all dealers will have the same incentives.
 Stories sell more cars and set appointments that show.
-Be creative, but not ridiculous.
+Be creative but not ridiculous.
 Give them a reason to return a call, set an appointment and see you.

-Ok, no phone number or bad phone number (common) your only choice is email, so your are going to have to get them to respond, earn some trust and provide them with information.
+Ok, no phone number or lousy phone number (standard).
+Your only choice is email, so you will have to get them to respond, earn some trust and provide them with information.
 This is your only option for getting them on the phone.
-Much like the voicemail you need to give them a reason to email you back.
+Much like the voicemail, you must give them a reason to email you back.

-You can tell them that the email or lead came through your system requesting manual transmission and you wanted to know if was what they really wanted.
-Of course 99.9 times out of a hundred they don’t want a manual trans.
+Inform them that the email or lead came through your system requesting manual transmission, and you want to know if it was what they wanted.
+Of course, 99.9 times out of a hundred, they don’t want a manual trans.
 Communicate through email as if they were texting you.
-They want quick, to the point and easy to understand information.
+They want quick, to-the-point, and easy-to-understand information.
 Your attention to detail and style of getting right to the point will impress them.
-Many people use email today, but very few are efficient typists, that’s why texting is so popular.
+Many people use email today, but few are efficient typists, so texting is popular.

 You can use a template, but it should be a template that you can use for almost every situation.
-It can contain a header preferably typed not a graphic, a line that addresses the customer such as Hi, Dear, Hello…etc. The template should be blank down to the picture of yourself (headshot is the best) and your signature line.
-Which can even contain a link to a video hosted at YouTube.com.
-A short 30-second video introducing yourself and the dealership is becoming a real attention getter.
-Dealers across the country are telling me about their use of video in their presentations and especially when it comes to used cars.
+It can contain a header, preferably typed, not a graphic, a line that addresses the customer, such as Hi, Dear, Hello…etc. The template should be blank down to the picture of yourself (a headshot is the best) and your signature line, which can even contain a link to a video hosted at YouTube.com.

-When it comes to getting Internet sales leads to respond to your attempts to contact them just make it simple as if you were talking to friend.
+When getting Internet leads to respond to your attempts to contact them, make it simple as if you were talking to a friend.
 You will see that simple usually works the best.

 Later, Fresh Up on the Lot